Banner

 I went to my second council meeting yesterday, a cabinet meeting to discuss the cuts, along with about 15 other Bexley residents.
 I don’t consider this website to be the place for formal reports of such events, I’ll leave that to Linda Piper to report in the News Shopper or for the council’s own website, but I must say I was totally unimpressed overall.

 When I worked for a large multi-national I was never near being on the board, but I was senior enough to sit in on a few meetings and address them occasionally if my area of expertise was under discussion.
 It’s chalk and cheese.
-These couple-of-hours-a-week-for-nine-grand-a-year-merchants would be totally out of their league there and most were out of their depth in the council chamber.
+These couple-of-hours-a-week-for-nine-grand-a-year-merchants and their overpaid managers would be totally out of their league there and most were out of their depth in the council chamber.

 Councillor Campbell put his case clearly and with a degree of authority but apart from that it was mostly waffle that added nothing but exposed the shortcomings of the speakers.
 The women (I’ll get into trouble for this) were all abysmal, councillors Perrior and Bailey in particular couldn’t get beyond heaping praise on the council and agreeing with what the other one said.
 Top expense claimers too and utterly useless.
 Councillor Craske (it really is pronounced crass!) spoke about transport issues.
 He had decided not to scrap School Crossing Patrols after all, or maybe not yet.
 Lollypop men and women are saved for a while.